 I understand that failure to comply with these rules, practices, and requirements will result in disciplinary action and could lead to termination.

 I have personally instructed this employee in the safety requirements shown above for G & M Services.

-Signed Company Representative Date
+Signed

-I have been instructed in the safety rethis instructional form. equirements shown above.
-I have received a copy of
+Company Representative

-SignedEmployee Date
+I have been instructed in the safety requirements shown above.
+I have received a copy of this instructional form.